SimonGraham86/uk-property-data-scraper/README.md

 This app scrapes data from the UK property site [Zoopla](www.zoopla.co.uk).
 It allows you to make certain selections such as what city, how many rooms, and your preferred price range.
 You can then download the results to your downloads folder.

 ## Libraries
-The following third party libraries will need to installed for the app to work:
+The following third party libraries will need to be installed for the app to work:

 1. bs4
 2. pandas